carpyncho/carpyncho.github.io/README.md

 **Python**

-First install pandas and pyarrow with
+The easy way is to use the [Carpyncho Python client](https://github.com/carpyncho/carpyncho-py), but if you wan't to manually download and manipulate the files you need to first install pandas and pyarrow with

 ```console
 $ pip install pandas pyarrow